vargspjut/wlog/README.md

 ```

 ### Structured logs
-*wlog* provides support for structured logs allowing the addition of fields that will "stick" with the log.
-When using the`wlog.WithFields` method the log entries will automatically be serialized to JSON and the string passed to logging methods like `wlog.info` will be included in the JSON object as well.
+*wlog* provides support for structured logs allowing the addition of fields to a `Logger` global scope and also create scoped logger.
 See the code snippet below:

 ```golang
 package main